richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 - Once `terraform apply` is executed a state file is created - **terraform.tfstate**.
   - Desired state is contained within local .tf files.
   - Current state is the real resources in the cloud that are recorded in the state file.
-- `terraform destroy` will remove configuration from the Cloud environment that is contained within the state file.
+- `terraform destroy` will remove configuration from the Cloud environment for the resource(s) that are contained within the state file.
 - The state file is stored locally by default.
 - The state file holds all of the details about a resource not just what was set using arguments.

-*Note: It is not recommended to manually edit the state file nor store it locally.*
+*Note: It is **not** recommended to manually edit the state file nor store it locally.*

 # Meta-arguments